Resources by Amy Young

 An Accidental Memoir Told in Newsletters from China

-By Amy Young Amy tells her story of how she moved to China to teach English.
+Amy tells her story of how she moved to China to teach English.
 She anticipated making cultural faux pas, trying new food, seeing God at work, and growing in her knowledge of language and culture.
-What she could not foresee was all of the adventures and hardships...
+What she could not foresee was all of the adventures and hardships she would be...

 One Last Summer Reading Recommendation

 It’s September and the autumn semester has started for most students, but before the leaves start to turn and the temperature plunges, we have one more summer reading book recommendation for you.

 Serving Well in China